Atharva-Kanherkar/smart-meeting-agent/meeting_briefing.md

-Here is a comprehensive meeting briefing for the upcoming "GSoC Workflows4s" meeting:
+giHere is a comprehensive meeting briefing for the upcoming "GSoC Workflows4s" meeting:

 ### 1. Meeting Overview